Stable set polytopes and their 1-skeleta: On -polytopes satisfying Theorem

-By Theorem~\ref{RP1skeleton}, all stable set polytopes satisfy \eqref{1-skeleton-condition}, but there are $0/1$-polytopes satisfying \eqref{1-skeleton-condition} that are not stable set polytopes: for example, consider
+By Theorem~\ref{RP1skeleton}, all stable set polytopes satisfy \eqref{1-skeleton-condition}, but there are $0/1$-polytopes satisfying \eqref{1-skeleton-condition} that are not stable set polytopes.
+For example, consider the matroid independence polytope

 which is the cube in $\RR^3$ with the vertex $e_1 + e_2 + e_3$ removed.
-In addition, not all $0/1$-polytopes satisfy condition \eqref{1-skeleton-condition}; consider, for example, the polytope of Remark~\ref{remark:maximal-sets-polytope-graph}.
+In addition, not all $0/1$-polytopes satisfy condition \eqref{1-skeleton-condition}.
+An instance of this is the polytope of Remark~\ref{remark:maximal-sets-polytope-graph}.
 These examples establish the following strict inclusions (see also Figure~\ref{inclusions-polytope-classes}):